Multi-RPG/Multi_RPG-1.0/README.md

 ## Run requirements:
 1. Needs python 3.6+ with sqlite3, pillow, requests, discord (0.16.12), numpy, dblpy (info on discordbots.org), and profanityfilter packages installed (use python3 -m pip install X)
-2. .ini config files with Bot and ImgFlip account data in "tokens/"
+2. .ini config files with Bot login token and imgflip login token in "tokens/"
+3. Optional: Tokens for "DiscordBotLists.org" (for updating bot stats on their website) and google drive oauth2 access (for database backups)

 ## Usage:
 ### Linux/macOS